-Table of Contents
+Contents

-STEP 1 – Create a Conditional Access Policy
+Step 1: Create a Conditional Access Policy

-- Login on Entra admin center (https://entra.microsoft.com)
+- Login to Entra admin center (https://entra.microsoft.com)

 - Search for Entra ID Conditional Access to Access CA Policies page.